How To Make Jam In A Bread Maker

 A bread maker helps control the jam making process, ensuring the fruit is cooked in the optimum conditions to help ensure a good ‘set’.

-You may still want to test the cooked jam thickness by decanting a small portion of the boiling fruit mixture onto a prepared cold plate (i.e. one placed in a freezer draw).
-If the mixture thickens on contact the jam is ready.
-Otherwise, continue cooking the mixture for another few minutes in the breadmaker.
+You may still want to test the cooked jam thickness by decanting a small portion of the boiling fruit mixture onto a prepared cold plate (i.e. one placed in a freezer drawer).
+After 30 seconds, if the mixture has kept its shape and is not runny, and wrinkles when touched, the jam is ready.
+Otherwise, continue cooking the mixture for another few minutes in the bread maker and try again.

 When cool, store your homemade jam in the fridge.
 It should last for many months.
 Good luck!